Himanshumishra0101-cyber/quant-risk-return-analysis/README.md

 # quant-risk-return-analysis
 Quantitative analysis of the risk-return relationship in U.S. equities using Python, volatility measures and OLS regression.
-# Indian Stock Risk-Return Analysis
+# US Stock Risk-Return Analysis

 ## Project Overview

-This project investigates the relationship between risk and return in the Indian equity market using historical stock data from multiple sectors.
+This project investigates the relationship between risk and return in the US equity market using historical stock data from multiple sectors.

-The objective is to test whether higher-risk stocks generate higher returns and evaluate portfolio performance using volatility, regression analysis, and Sharpe Ratios.
+The objective is to test whether higher-risk stocks generate higher returns and evaluate portfolio performance using volatility, and regression analysis.

 ---

 ## Research Question

-Does the traditional risk-return tradeoff hold in the Indian stock market?
+Does the traditional risk-return tradeoff hold in the US stock market?

 ---